HenryOwenz/ezop/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a Pull Request.

+## The Name

+Cloudgate is inspired by the famous Cloud Gate sculpture in Chicago, known for its liquid mercury surface that reflects and transforms the city's skyline.
+Similarly, our tool provides a reflective interface that unifies and transforms how you interact with multiple cloud providers.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.